The Ferret is committed to maintaining your privacy and collects only the minimum information we need about you to provide our services effectively.

 Email is a vital tool for us to communicate with our members and supporters.

-A link will be included in the footer of our emails, allowing you to opt-out of all further communications.
+A link will be included in the footer of all of our emails, allowing you to opt-out of receiving communications from us in this way.

 If you unsubscribe you should be aware that you may not receive some important member communications.